-Food prices are rising and while family gatherings may still be a little different this year, many of us hope to have them.
-That means we’re going to be on the hunt for the cheapest turkey prices in an effort to make the annual Thanksgiving celebration as abundant (and delicious) as ever.
+Food prices are higher than they’ve been for a while, and that means we’re going to be on the hunt for the cheapest turkey prices in an effort to make the annual Thanksgiving celebration as abundant (and delicious) as ever.

 To help with this, we’ve compiled some of our best tips for saving on turkeys.

 We also have other articles to help you have a fun and frugal feast, including:

 - The best grocery items to buy during holiday sales